 Virgin Australia's international long haul baggage rules apply.

-Note: If you have booked your flight through our partner carrier Delta Air Lines, with a flight number beginning with DL, then Delta's baggage allowance may apply, Please check the Delta Air Lines baggage rules.
+If you have booked your flight through our partner carrier Singapore Air Lines, with a flight number beginning with SQ, then Singapore’s baggage allowance may apply, Please check the Singapore Airlines baggage rules.